theatlantic/jump.ios/Docs/Upgrade Guide.md

      <key>engageWhitelistedDomain</key>
     <string>jrmsampleapp1://SimpleCaptureDemo</string>
 ```
-If you don't use this format in your whitlisted domain, you could get an error message like this, when the app opens the browser:
+If you don't use this format in your whitelisted domain, you could get an error message like this, when the app opens the browser:
 ```json
 {
     message: "Missing and malformed token_url in query"